 Aprosodia is a disorder characterized by the inability to express or comprehend affective or nonaffective tonal aspects of speech.
 Although this disorder is often the result of a cerebrovascular episode, individuals with various neurologic or psychiatric illnesses may present with disturbances in prosody.
 In addition to providing information pertaining to the characteristics and classification of the aprosodias, the authors of this clinical article present information related to assessment, prognosis, and treatment of the disorder.
 Evidence regarding the neuroanatomy and theoretical underpinnings of aprosodia is presented.
-This article has been updated to better reflect current research on the clinical manifestations of aprosodia (eg, presence of aprosodia in autism spectrum disorder and multiple sclerosis), the prevalence of the disorder (eg, manifestations across cultures and across the lifespan), and the evidence-based interventions for the treatment of aprosodic deficits in adults and children.
+This article has been updated to better reflect current research on the neurologic manifestations of aprosodia (eg, presence of aprosodia in autism spectrum disorder, attention deficit disorder, multiple sclerosis, and amyotrophic lateral sclerosis), the psychiatric manifestations of aprosodia (eg, presence of aprosodia in schizophrenia, bipolar disorder, and posttraumatic stress disorder), the prevalence of the disorder (eg, manifestations across cultures and across the lifespan), and evidence-based behavioral and nonbehavioral interventions for the treatment of aprosodic deficits in adults and children.

 • Aprosodia is a disorder characterized by the inability to express or comprehend prosody, the melodic aspects of speech.